Deepcuts/r3mux/Completed/readme.txt

-This is where the completed files should be stored
+This is where the completed files should be stored automatically by the script.